emacs-lsp/lsp-sonarlint/README.md

 #### Complete config example
-In this example, we have a multiple language project, with javascript,HTML and PHP:
+In this example, we have a multiple language project, with Javascript Typescript, HTML and PHP:

 ``` lisp
 (require 'lsp-sonarlint)